ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

     </video>
 </div>

+### Enter Play Mode and Test

 Enter **Play** mode and test everything is working.
 If you have followed the tutorial so far, then this is what happens:

-1. Player spawns in at the **Spawn Point**.
+1. The Player spawns in at the **Spawn Point**.
-2. After a few seconds the player movement is disabled and moved to a random starting position.
+2. After a few seconds the player's movement is disabled and moved to a random starting position.
 3. After another few seconds the player can now move.
 4. Every 10 seconds the task will reset the player back to a random starting position.

+### The Full RaceManager_Server Script

 ???
-"Full **Race_Manager_Server** Script"
-    Below is the full script so far with comments.
-We will be coming back to this script later on to add additional code.
+"RaceManager_Server"
     ```lua linenums="1"
     local START_POSITIONS = script:GetCustomProperty("startingPositions"):WaitForObject()
     local FINISH_TRIGGER = script:GetCustomProperty("finishTrigger"):WaitForObject()